leotavares21/leotavares21/README.md

 As a web developer with 5 years of experience, I have a strong foundation in front-end development technologies such as HTML, CSS, and JavaScript.
 I am skilled in building responsive and user-friendly web interfaces that are optimized for speed and accessibility.
 Additionally, I am committed to learning and staying up-to-date with the latest web development trends and best practices.
 I have extensive experience working with popular web frameworks such as ReactJS.

-- 🌎 From São Paulo - SP - Brazil
+- 🌎 From Juazeiro - BA - Brazil
 - 💻 Front-End Developer
 - 🤖 New technologies rooter.